 PE and Music activities added to our Coronavirus page | Coronavirus Self-Isolating Activities available from the main menu.
 Please regularly check for emails and Facebook posts from us as we respond to this ever changing situation |

 Children often complain of minor injuries and in the majority of cases, we can deal with this in school without needing to telephone you.
 In some cases we will need to either telephone you to let you know of the injury or advise you that further medical treatment may be needed.
-It is therefore very important that we have a list of adults who parents would like us to use as emergency contacts, ideally up to four people.
+It is therefore very important that we have a list of adults who parents would like us to use as emergency contacts, legally at least two, ideally up to four people.
 In the case of an accident or illness, we use the list of contacts in order of the priority indicated and it is helpful if the emergency contacts are someone who can reach the school reasonably quickly and who is regularly available.

 We have first aid provision available at all times whether your child is onsite or offsite on an educational visit.
 All our First Aiders have attended a recognised First Aid Course and attend refresher courses every 3 years.
 If your child has any medical needs, it is your responsibility to inform school staff of these needs.
 This includes medication prescribed by the doctor / hospital, any allergies they may suffer from and any short term or long term physical disability they may have.